The de Sitter QED in Coulomb gauge: first order transition amplitudes

 depends on the new variable $u$ which obeys $2abu=a^2+b^2+c^2$.
-The second integral we consider \cite{GR},
+The second integral under consideration \cite{GR},

 is solved in terms of Appell hypergeometric functions $F_4$ depending on double arguments.
 Both these integrals are convergent for $\Re(c)>0$.
-Therefore, for calculating Eqs. (\ref{Apm}), (\ref{Cpm}) and (\ref{Bpm}) we are forced to replace $c\to \epsilon-iq$, introducing thus the usual $\epsilon>0$ which finally tends to zero.
+Therefore, in order to evaluate Eqs. (\ref{Apm}), (\ref{Cpm}) and (\ref{Bpm}) we must replace $c\to \epsilon-iq$, introducing thus the usual small $\epsilon>0$ which finally tends to zero.